Rob Stewart biography

 Stewart's beautiful hardcover book, Sharkwater: An Odyssey to Save the Planet, was released in October 2007 by Key Porter Books.
 His second book, Save the Humans, was released in the Fall of 2012 by Random House.

-He is on conservation board such as WildAid, Shark Savers and the Shark Research Institute, and recently founded his own charity, United Conservationists.
+He was on conservation boards such as WildAid, Shark Savers and the Shark Research Institute, and founded his own charity, United Conservationists.

 Best Documentary – Atlantic Film Festival